Tai Hang

 Tai Hang (大坑 (The Big Water Channel)) is an area southeast of Causeway Bay located in the mid-north of Hong Kong Island in Hong Kong.
 It is home to many luxurious private apartments.
 Residents are predominantly more affluent Hong Kong locals and expatriate professionals.

 Geography

 Tai Hang is a valley with an opening to Causeway Bay in north and So Kon Po in west.
 To its south and east are hills.
 The former coastline is marked by Tung Lo Wan Road and the main road Tai Hang Road winds in the hills throughout the area.

+The name of Tai Hang, literally "big nullah", originates from the nullah that passed through the area.
+The nullah has been covered and made subterranean -- this has been converted into Wun Sha Street and Fire Dragon Trail.